meirbon/rfw-rs/README.md

 It is heavily based on my similarly named C++ project [rendering-fw](https://github.com/meirbon/rendering-fw).

 ## Todo list
-- The scene crate in this project needs to automatically figure out which triangles are area lights.
+- Implement an ECS-like architecture that supports user-specified types of components.
 - Ability to generate various levels of lod meshes, this could be useful for shadow maps & ray traced shadows.
-- Implement gltf support including animation support
+- Implement gltf support including animation support.
-- Port my Vulkan RTX renderer to this project
+- Port my [Vulkan RTX renderer](https://github.com/meirbon/rendering-fw) to Rust.

 ## Features
-The project currently contains 2 working apps
+The project currently contains the following working apps
-- CPU ray tracer
+- GPU path tracer
-- Deferred GPU renderer implemented using wgpu
+- Deferred GPU renderer

-This project contains 1 crate
-- scene
+- Simple CPU path tracer

-### scene
+### scene crate
 The scene library implements quads, triangle meshes, spheres and planes.
-Non-triangle objects can only (currently) be rendered by the CPU ray tracer.
 Scenes can be serialized and deserialized using [serde](https://serde.rs).
 Components such as BVHs can be serialized as well allowing for quick startup times.

 ![gpu-rt](docs/gpu-rt.png)